pkumarg/scull/README.md

 # scull
-LDD3 scull device source code as per book examples
+LDD3 scull device source code as per book examples.
+You can refer this code for the understanding of scull as per latest kernel.

 Installation: